intel-lab-lkp/linux/Documentation/gpu/drm-mm.rst

 Drivers that want to map the GEM object upfront instead of handling page faults can implement their own mmap file operation handler.

+In order to reduce page table overhead, if the internal shmem mountpoint "shm_mnt" is configured to use transparent huge pages (for builds with CONFIG_TRANSPARENT_HUGEPAGE enabled) and if the shmem backing store manages to allocate huge pages, faulty addresses within huge pages will be mapped into the tables using the huge page fault handler.
+In such cases, mmap() user address alignment for GEM objects is handled by providing a custom get_unmapped_area properly forwarding to the shmem backing store.
+For most drivers, which don't create a huge mountpoint by default or through a module parameter, transparent huge pages can be enabled by either setting the "transparent_hugepage_shmem" kernel parameter or the "/sys/kernel/mm/transparent_hugepage/shmem_enabled" sysfs knob.

 For platforms without MMU the GEM core provides a helper method drm_gem_dma_get_unmapped_area().
 The mmap() routines will call this to get a